Introduction

 If you are a retail (on-market) customer, you need to contact your electricity retailer to apply.

-Note: Embedded network (‘on-supply') means your electricity is supplied by an embedded network – such as in a residential community, retirement village or strata scheme – and you receive your electricity bill or invoice from the strata manager or community/village operator.
+Note: Embedded network (on-supply) means your electricity is supplied by an embedded network – such as in a residential community, retirement village or strata scheme – and you receive your electricity bill or invoice from the strata manager or community/village operator.
 If you’re not sure whether you're an on-supply customer, contact the electricity provider named on your electricity bill.

 Eligibility